- Transportation (MCDOT)

 Tonto Hills Paving

-The Maricopa County Department of Transportation (MCDOT) will be making roadway improvements in the Tonto Hills community beginning Spring of 2024.
-The improvements will help to diminish dust by paving roadways and will include drainage improvements minimizing the need for maintenance after storms.
-MCDOT previously paved Deer Trail as the pilot project.
+The Maricopa County Department of Transportation (MCDOT) will be making roadway improvements in the Tonto Hills community.
+The improvements will help to diminish dust by paving roadways and will include localized drainage improvements to minimize the need for maintenance after storms.

 - The project will include the paving of 17 roadway segments throughout the community